pdjr-signalk-plugins/ais-reporter/README.md

-The rates at which reports are issued is user configurable by vessel type (i.e. 'self' and 'other') and endpoint and can be dynamically adjusted in response to values on arbitrart Signal K paths.
+The rates at which reports are issued is user configurable by vessel type (i.e. 'self' and 'other') and endpoint and can be dynamically adjusted in response to values on one or more arbitrary Signal K paths.
 Together these measures give fine control over the granularity of the data push and resource consumption on the host vessel's Internet connection.